rizqi-maulidi/Rizqi-Maulidi/README.md

 🎓 I'm a Data Enthusiast and a mathematics graduate from UIN Syarif Hidayatullah Jakarta
 💼 Currently interning at Coding Camp powered by DBS Foundation (Machine Learning Engineer Cohort)
 🔬 Aspiring Data Scientist and Machine Learning Engineer
-📚 Passionate about exploring the power of Data and AI
+📚 Passionate about unlocking insights and solving problems through Data and AI

 ---